top of page

 3. We'll send you a questionnaire to fill out so we can learn a little more about the dog(s) that were tested.

 And that's it!
-You will have contributed to the evolvement of this beautiful Breed!
+You will have contributed to the advancement of the study and the overall evolvement of this beautiful Breed!

 We'll be looking at many different things in this study such as differences in personality traits depending on if, and how many copies of the gene the dog has, if there are obvious triggers for the traits shown, if training and environment make a difference in dogs who carry 2 copies of the gene, and much much more.